1954 Sino-Indian Agreement: Background

-The background of the 1954 Agreement includes the Convention of Calcutta (between Britain and China, concerning Tibet), the Convention of Lhasa (between Britain and Tibet), the Convention Between Great Britain and China Respecting Tibet, the Anglo-Russian Convention, Anglo Chinese trade regulations of 1908 and 1914, the alteration of the Aitchison treaty in 1938, the failure of the Tibetan appeal to the UN, the Seven Point Agreement 1951 (between China and the Ganden Phodrang government of Tibet), the Sino-India negotiations concerning Tibet, 1951 to 1953, and the Sino–India conference on Tibetan trade and intercourse, December 1953 to April 1954.
+The background of the 1954 Agreement includes the Convention of Calcutta (between Britain and China, concerning Tibet), the Convention of Lhasa (between Britain and Tibet), the Convention Between Great Britain and China Respecting Tibet, the Anglo-Russian Convention, Anglo Chinese trade regulations of 1908 and 1914, the McMahon Line agreement between Tibet and British Raj, the failure of the Tibetan appeal to the UN, the Seven Point Agreement 1951 (between China and the Ganden Phodrang government of Tibet), the Sino-India negotiations concerning Tibet, 1951 to 1953, and the Sino–India conference on Tibetan trade and intercourse, December 1953 to April 1954.

 Negotiations regarding inclusion of passes

 In December 1953, the Sino–India conference on Tibetan trade and intercourse started.
-During the negotiations related to which passes to include, Indian diplomats were successful in the inclusion of only six names.
-India tried putting forward other names, but did not push China and backed away after China showed resistance.
+During the negotiations related to which passes to include, Indian diplomats were successful in the inclusion of only six passes.
+India tried putting forward other passes, but did not push China and backed away after China showed resistance.
 The Chinese also objected to the mention of Demchok as one of the passes.

 According to Claude Arpi, the passes/routes mentioned by Delhi were: